IdelsTak/webcerebrium-based-crypto-bot/README.md

 # Webcerebrium-based Crypto Trading Bot

-A crypto trading bot for the Binance exchange that uses the webcerebrium Java Binance API
+A crypto trading bot for the Binance exchange that uses the [Webcerebrium Java Binance API](https://github.com/webcerebrium/java-binance-api)

 ## Issues